mxagar/azure-rag-app/infra/README.md

 terraform output -json
 ```

-For each deployed resource, pick/output the important secrets and variables, and put them into `.env`.
+For each deployed resource, we need to pick/output the important secrets and variables, and put them into `.env`.
-A **better practice would be to deploy a Key Vault and save them there!**.
+:warning: Note: a **better practice would be to deploy a Key Vault and save them there!**.

-Note that even though we write the names
+### Steps to Carry Out After the Deployment of the Azure Resources

-Steps to carry out after deployment on the Azure web UI:
+Once the Azure resources have been deployed,

 - Pick any missing variable/secret.
 - Index some documents: [`notebooks/ingest_data.ipynb`](../notebooks/ingest_data.ipynb).